 Curved Porch Railing: the Ultimate in Exterior Architectural Millwork

 Curved porch railing, rounded railing, radius rail.
-By whatever name, there’s no better accent for a your rounded porch, deck, or veranda.
+By whatever name, there’s no better accent for a your rounded porch, deck, or portico.

 Both Polyurethane Railing and Wood Railing for rounded porches are made on a custom, made-to-order basis.
 This is because there is rarely two rounded porches or decks with the same radius (which is also part of the appeal: a one-of-a-kind porch!).

 There are several ways to make curved railing.
 With rails made of synthetic materials, like our Polyurethane line, the mold is made to your specific radius and dimensions.
 For those looking for authentic wood rail, we use only the bent lamination method, described below.